Installing Vinyl Siding Over Wood Shingles

 Installing New Siding Over Old Siding

 While you can place a new layer of sidings over your old layer, there are some factors that you have to take into account before doing so.
 You can place vinyl sidings over wooden shingles.
-However, homeowners are recommended to leave repairs and replacements to professionals.
+However, homeowners should leave repairs and replacements to experienced professionals.

 One of the factors is that wood should be in good condition and is not suffering from rot, fungal growths, and termites.
 This is also an indication that your home’s ventilation is not properly venting out excess moisture.